N7ghtm4r3/Neutron/README.md

 ### Backend configuration

 > [!WARNING]
-> Note: the service will run using the *HTTP* protocol as default, it is recommended to implement an *SSL* or *TLS* certificate to secure communication on your infrastructure.
+> Note The service will run using the *HTTP* protocol as default, it is recommended to implement an *SSL* or *TLS* certificate to secure communication on your infrastructure.
 >
 > **Wikis**
 >